haiwera-silk-cd/magento-devdocs/guides/v2.0/config-guide/memcache/memcache_ubuntu.md

     If memcache does not display, restart the web server and refresh the browser page.
 If it still does not display, verify you installed the `php-pecl-memcache` extension.

 ### Verify memcached can cache data
-This test uses a {% glossarytooltip bf703ab1-ca4b-48f9-b2b7-16a81fd46e02 %}PHP{% endglossarytooltip %} script to verify that memcached can store and retrieve {% glossarytooltip 0bc9c8bc-de1a-4a06-9c99-a89a29c30645 %}cache{% endglossarytooltip %} data.
+This test uses a {% glossarytooltip bf703ab1-ca4b-48f9-b2b7-16a81fd46e02 %}PHP{% endglossarytooltip %} script to verify that memcached can store and retrieve {% glossarytooltip 0bc9c8bc-de1a-4a06-9c99-a89a29c30645 %}缓存{% endglossarytooltip %} data.

 For more information about this test, see <a href="https://www.digitalocean.com/community/tutorials/how-to-install-and-use-memcache-on-ubuntu-14-04" target="_blank">this digitalocean tutorial</a>.